Skip to main content

 Nutanix Autodiscovery Notes

-If you have previously run a Device42 discovery job, and are discovering new resources, then in some cases, you will need to delete and re-run to have a complete view.
-Note that this is a discovery workaround for the time being.
+If you have previously run a Device42 discovery job and are discovering new resources, you may need to delete and re-run the job to have a complete view in some cases.

 Ignore IP and MAC Addresses From Autodiscovery